reflex-media/lesgo-docs/docs/database/getting-started.md

 # Getting Started

-As of today, Lesgo! supports the following database services:
+As of today, Lesgo! supports the following database services.

-- AWS DynamoDB
-- AWS RDS Aurora Serverless
-- AWS RDS Aurora Provisioned

 **AWS DynamoDB**